Emilia works as theatre director, playwright and film maker. Since 2011 she is Artistic Director at Odd Eyes Theatre.

 Her more recent writing work in progress includes On the Line, the story developed with young people from Camden about two best friends spending a Kardashian-like day at the villa of their super rich school mates.
 In 2019 she wrote White Other, a surrealist play inspired by Pygmalion, by G.B.
 Shaw, after she directed the original for a three week run in London.
 The production was one big tick off her bucket list as it was an old dream of hers to direct this classic masterpiece.
-She recently adapted her play #Haters for the screen, also co-directing the short.
-As well as being Assistant Director to Adrian Jackson on Cathy, Emilia’s recent work includes writing and developing Close Up, a new play about a raunchy 92-year-old ex-showgirl and a young woman aspiring TV director.
-She is due to direct a new production of Pygmalion by G.B.
-Shaw.
+Her play #Haters toured twice in 2015 and 2017 before being adapted for screen.
+As well as being Assistant Director to Adrian Jackson on Cathy, Emilia’s work includes writing and developing Close Up, a new play about a raunchy 92-year-old ex-showgirl and a young woman aspiring TV director.

 Previous roles as director include Cooking with Elvis by Lee Hall at Theatro Technis, Content, by Hannah Puddefoot, at Theatre503.
 Her freelance credits include UK collaborations with Cardboard Citizens as assistant director to Adrian Jackson on Cathy and with Vital Xpsoure as Assistant Director and dramaturg on Hold the Hearse! by Julie McNamara alongside Terry Galloway.